I am a man just trying to be a good Christian by staying active in my church and learning to love God and my neighbors a little more each day.

 We have enjoyed traveling.
 We’ve been on a mission trip to Kenya, and toured Israel and Egypt.
 We’ve driven a Goldwing motorcycle all across the USA, and SCUBA dived in the Dominican Republic and Bonaire.
 Our travels have taken us from our home base in Texas across the USA to both coasts, into Canada, and many National Parks including Yellowstone, and Yosemite.
 The later is my favorite place on Earth.

-We are breast cancer survivors.
+We are two time breast cancer survivors.